 I am a doctoral candidate and instructor of writing and philosophy at the University of Rochester.
-My dissertation research, under the supervision of Richard Feldman, focuses on reflective equilibrium in epistemology and its allowance for reasonable peer disagreement.
-My additional research interests include intersections between social epistemology and social-political philosophy, the philosophies of time, agency, mind and applied ethical issues.
+My dissertation research, under the supervision of Richard Feldman, focuses on reflective equilibrium in epistemology and its rational restraints on the basis of peer disagreement.
+My additional research interests include intersections between social epistemology and social-political philosophy, the philosophies of time, agency, and mind, and applied ethical issues.
 Some specifics include:

 Previously, I studied at McMaster University in Hamilton, Ontario, Canada, where, under the supervision of Nicholas Griffin, I was awarded a Master's Degree in philosophy for my work on Bertrand Russell's later epistemic and metaphysical program.
 I continue to work in the History of Analytic Philosophy when time permits.

 main research project at present introduces the concept epistemic